ludwig-ai/ludwig-docs/docs/user_guide/model_export.md

 ludwig export_model -m results/experiment_run/model -o exported/ -f torch_export
 ```

+!!! note
+    `export_model` accepts an optional `sample_input` dict mapping input-feature names to
+    tensors.
+When omitted (the default), Ludwig builds a dummy batch from the model's
+    training-set metadata — so the snippet above works as-is.
+Pass a real example only if
+    you need to trace against specific shapes or dtypes, for example when exporting models
+    that rely on dynamic axes.

 ### ONNX

 ONNX export uses the dynamo-based exporter (`torch.onnx.export(dynamo=True)`) for cross-platform deployment.